 Resources for Children

 Thank you to everyone that participated and congratulations to our reading contest winners!
 We read stories about the circus, dance, puppet shows & ventriloquism, music, magic, and movies & shows.
-We will cover fiction, nonfiction, and biographies.
-There will be songs to sing, games to play, and crafts to make.
+There were songs sang, games played, and crafts made.
 The summer reading program is designed to keep children engaged in reading and listening over the summer break.
-We hope you will bring your children to our age-appropriate programs, check out books, and encourage them to enjoy reading as a fun activity.
+We hope you will bring your children to our age-appropriate programs, check out books, and encourage them to enjoy reading as a fun activity next summer.
 Studies show that children who engage in recreational reading can keep up their skill levels over the summer break.